flutter/plugins/packages/video_player/video_player/README.md

 #### iOS
 On iOS the picture in picture is linked to the AVPlayerController.
-If you want to enable picture in picture make sure to enable the `audio` capability. (in xcode it will also say, `audo, airplay & picture in picture`)
+If you want to enable picture in picture make sure to enable the `audio` capability. (in Xcode it will also say, `audo, airplay & picture in picture`)
+Not setting this capability but calling `preparePictureInPicture` and `setPictureInPicture` will not start the picture in picture.

 ```
     <key>UIBackgroundModes</key>